 You can also add special product bundles as limited-time items just for Small Business Saturday to promote spending.

 5. Stock up on Inventory and Packaging Supplies

 To avoid shipping delays, use your POS to spot your best sellers and reorder any items you anticipate selling in large quantities.
 Order enough mailers, tape, and any other packaging supplies so you can ship orders out ASAP.

 SEE ALSO: How to Keep Track of Inventory

 6. Check Your Site’s Speed

 After you’ve made all your changes to your site for the holidays, it’s a good idea to check its speed.
 A slow website can cut into your conversion rate: 40% of people will leave a website if it takes more than 3 seconds to load.
 Test your site’s loading speed on both desktop and mobile to make sure everything loads quickly and smoothly.
 You can use a free tool like Gmetrix to run tests.

 Use your email list to your advantage by sending out emails that drive people to your eCommerce site.
 Here are a few ideas and strategies:

-- Send emails before, during, and after Small Business Saturday
+- Send emails before, during, and after the holidays

 - Before: Offer early access to your sales exclusively to your email subscribers.
 Tease this on your social media accounts to encourage more people to sign up for your email list.